 Types of Metal Pourer or Caster

-There were about 8,400 jobs for Metal Pourer or Caster in 2016 (in the United States).
+In the United States, there were 8,400 jobs for Metal Pourer or Caster in 2016.
 There is little to no growth in job opportunities for Metal Pourer or Caster.
-Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.
+The BLS estimates 500 yearly job openings in this field.

 The states with the most job growth for Metal Pourer or Caster are Arkansas, Georgia, and Idaho.
 Watch out if you plan on working in Colorado, Minnesota, or New York.
 These states have the worst job growth for this type of profession.